Top 10 Considerations When Choosing Your CMS

 Featured Nonprofit Website Using WordPress

 Many successful organizations use WordPress including a recent transition by NASA.
 Want to see a few examples?
-Amnesty International, Social Venture Partners, National Geographic Society, Wycliffe Canada and Tarleton State University use WordPress to power their online presence.
+Amnesty International, Social Venture Partners, National Geographic Society, Wycliffe Canada, and Tarleton State University use WordPress to power their online presence.
 These sites demonstrate the platform’s versatility and effectiveness.

 Budgeting for a Nonprofit Website Using WordPress

-Yes, you can launch a website on a shoestring budget.
-You can also spend six figures + to build an entire ecosystem of digital solutions powered by or connected to a WordPress website.
-Many nonprofits budget for redesign update or receive a grant and allocate that very specific amount as a one-time build project.
-However, your website is like any other part of your organization.
-It evolves, just as your people, your programs and the technology that powers many of our operations evolve.
+Many nonprofits budget for a redesign or receive a grant and allocate that specific amount toward a one-time build.
+But your website, like any part of your organization, is not static.
+It evolves, just as your people, your programs, and the technology that supports your operations evolve.

 Ready to Boost Your Nonprofit’s Online Presence?

-Contact CauseLabs today to discover how using WordPress for your nonprofit website can help your organization thrive! 🚀
+Contact CauseLabs today to discover how using WordPress for your nonprofit website can help your organization thrive.